 Nehemiah identified the critical stakeholders – the priests, the nobles, the rulers, and the rest of the people that did the work.
-He said, “And the officials did not know where I had gone or what I had done; I had not yet told the Jews, the priests, the nobles, the officials, or the others who did the work” (Neh 2:16 NKJV).
+He said, “And the officials did not know where I had gone or what I had done; I had not yet told the Jews, the priests, the nobles, the officials, or the others who did the work” (Nehemiah 2:16 New King James Version).
 No wonder they cooperated with him except the nobles of Tekoa.
-Neh 3:5 says the leaders or nobles of Tekoa refused to help though the people of Tekoa worked.
-There were also some disloyal nobles of Judah who were loyal to Tobiah and were exchanging letters with him (Neh 6:17).
+Nehemiah 3:5 says the leaders or nobles of Tekoa refused to help though the people of Tekoa worked.
+There were also some disloyal nobles of Judah who were loyal to Tobiah and were exchanging letters with him (Nehemiah 6:17).

-When the wall was completed, the doors were hung in the gates and the gatekeepers, singers, and Levites were appointed, Nehemiah appointed two people, his brother, Hanani, and Hananiah, the commander of the fortress.
+When the wall was completed, the doors were hung in the gates, and the gatekeepers, singers, and Levites were appointed, Nehemiah appointed two people, his brother, Hanani, and Hananiah, the commander of the fortress.
 He gave them the responsibility of governing Jerusalem.
-Nehemiah charged them, “Do not leave the gates open during the hottest part of the day.
-And while the gatekeepers are still on duty, have them shut and bar the doors.
-Appoint the residents of Jerusalem to act as guards, everyone on a regular watch.
-Some will serve at their regular posts and some in front of their own homes” (Neh 7:3 NLT).
+Nehemiah charged them, “Do not let the gates of Jerusalem be opened until the sun is hot; and while they stand guard, let them shut and bar the doors; and appoint guards from among the inhabitants of Jerusalem, one at his watch station and another in front of his own house” (Nehemiah 7:3 New King James Version).
 Nehemiah knew how to engage the people to get the job done; he knew how to recruit the right people.

-In Neh 3, Nehemiah took time to highlight the specific contributions of others from the high priest to the priests, individuals and families; he mentioned specific sections they built.
-He detailed what different people did; but Nehemiah’s name is missing.
+In Nehemiah 3, Nehemiah took time to highlight the specific contributions of others from the high priest to the priests, individuals, and families; he mentioned specific sections they built.
+He detailed what different people did, but Nehemiah’s name is missing.
 He gave the credit to the people.
 That was a great, secure leader.

-In Neh 7:70-72, Nehemiah even mentioned the gifts of some of the family leaders, the governor, the other leaders, the rest of the people gave towards the project.
-He didn’t try to diminish their contributions to the success of the project, like some would have done.
+In Nehemiah 7:70-72, Nehemiah even mentioned the gifts some of the family leaders, the governor, the other leaders, and the rest of the people gave towards the project.
+He didn’t try to diminish their contributions to the success of the project like some would have done.

-9. A leader must possess courage to withstand opposition, criticisms, non-cooperation and subversion.
-This quality is necessary in order to get the job Samballat, Tobiah, and Geshem opposed the project of rebuilding the wall of Jerusalem and criticized it.
+9. A leader must possess the courage to withstand opposition, criticisms, non-cooperation, and subversion.
+This quality is necessary in order to get the job Sanballat, Tobiah, and Geshem opposed the project of rebuilding the wall of Jerusalem and criticized it.
 Nevertheless, Nehemiah was undaunted.
 He withstood them.
 “But when Sanballat the Horonite, Tobiah the Ammonite official, and Geshem the Arab heard of it, they laughed at us and despised us, and said, ‘What is this thing that you are doing?
 Will you rebel against the king?’
-So I answered them, and said to them, ‘The God of heaven Himself will prosper us; therefore we His servants will arise and build, but you have no heritage or right or memorial in Jerusalem’” (Neh 2:19-20 NKJV).
+So I answered them, and said to them, ‘The God of heaven Himself will prosper us; therefore we His servants will arise and build, but you have no heritage or right or memorial in Jerusalem’” (Nehemiah 2:19-20 New King James Version).
 Did you see that?

 This did not discourage Nehemiah.
 What was Nehemiah’s response?
 He said, “Hear, O our God, for we are despised; turn their reproach on their own heads, and give them as plunder to a land of captivity!
-Do not cover their iniquity, and do not let their sin be blotted out from before You; for they have provoked You to anger before the builders” (verses 4-5 NKJV).
+Do not cover their iniquity, and do not let their sin be blotted out from before You; for they have provoked You to anger before the builders” (Nehemiah 4:4-5 New King James Version).
 That was a good attitude.
 Courage in the face of opposition!
-And the narrative continues: “So we built the wall, and the entire wall was joined together up to half its height, for the people had a mind to work” (verse 6 NKJV).
+And the narrative continues: “So we built the wall, and the entire wall was joined together up to half its height, for the people had a mind to work” (verse 6 New King James Version).
 However, the enemies persisted.
 When Sanballat, Tobiah, Geshem the Arab, and the other enemies heard that Nehemiah had rebuilt the wall, and there were no breaks left in it except the doors in the gates remaining to be hung, they changed their strategy.

 Not satisfied, Sanballat and Geshem wrote a letter to blackmail him that the purpose of rebuilding the wall was so that he might be the king of the people of Judah.
 He accused him of leading a rebellion.
 Nehemiah dispelled this lie, and that did not allow them to have the upper hand.

 Shemaiah represented subversion.
-He was hired by Tobiah and Samballat to give Nehemiah a false prophecy!
+He was hired by Tobiah and Sanballat to give Nehemiah a false prophecy!
 He told Nehemiah to let them meet together in the house of God, within the temple, and close the doors of the temple because some people were coming to kill Nehemiah at night.
 It was a lie – a plot to discredit him.
 Shemaiah was a secret informer; God did not send him.
-Tobiah and Samballat hired him.
-Nehemiah wasn’t trapped by his false prophecy (Neh 6:10-13).
+Tobiah and Sanballat hired him.
+Nehemiah wasn’t trapped by his false prophecy (Nehemiah 6:10-13).

 The prophetess Noadiah and the rest of the prophets would also have made Nehemiah afraid thereby subverting the work (verse 14).
 But Nehemiah did not allow the enemies, who pretended to be friends, to intimidate him.

 The nobles of Judah also represented subversion.
-They were exchanging letters with Tobiah, an enemy of the Jews, whom they had sworn allegiance to and kept speaking good about to Nehemiah while telling him everything Nehemiah said (Neh 6:17-19).
+They were exchanging letters with Tobiah, an enemy of the Jews, to whom they had sworn allegiance, and kept speaking good about him to Nehemiah while telling him everything Nehemiah said (Nehemiah 6:17-19).

 Nehemiah demonstrated courage to withstand all this and accomplished his mission.
 A leader must never surrender his vision to negative, uncooperative people.

-10. A leader must possess strength of character to speak against evil and oppression and implement needed reforms.
+10. A leader must possess the strength of character to speak against evil and oppression and implement needed reforms.
 Nehemiah had to confront exploitations of the Jews by their fellow Jews and ensured this was redressed.
-He wasn’t afraid of the oppressors but defended the oppressed (Neh 5:1-13).
+He wasn’t afraid of the oppressors but defended the oppressed (Nehemiah 5:1-13).

-One of the Ten Commandments God gave the Israelites was to remember the Sabbath day, to keep it holy (Exo 20:8).
-Verses 9-11 says, “Six days a week are set apart for your daily duties and regular work, but the seventh day is a day of rest dedicated to the LORD your God.
-On that day no one in your household may do any kind of work.
-This includes you, your sons and daughters, your male and female servants, your livestock, and any foreigners living among you.
-For in six days the LORD made the heavens, the earth, the sea, and everything in them; then he rested on the seventh day.
-That is why the LORD blessed the Sabbath day and set it apart as holy” (NLT).
-Nehemiah restored the due observance of the Sabbath day (Neh 13:15-22).
+One of the Ten Commandments God gave the Israelites was to remember the Sabbath day, to keep it holy (Exodus 20:8).
+Verses 9-11 say, “Six days you shall labor and do all your work, but the seventh day is the Sabbath of the LORD your God.
+In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
+For in six days the LORD made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
+Therefore the LORD blessed the Sabbath day and hallowed it” (New King James Version).
+Nehemiah restored the due observance of the Sabbath day (Nehemiah 13:15-22).

-He confronted the Jews who had married non –Jews in violation of the Word of God, and made them swear they would not allow their daughters or sons marry foreigners again in obedience to God’s command to the Israelites right from the beginning (Neh 13:23-28).
+He confronted the Jews who had married non-Jews in violation of the Word of God and made them swear they would not allow their daughters or sons to marry foreigners again in obedience to God’s command to the Israelites right from the beginning (Nehemiah 13:23-28).

-In Neh 4:23, Nehemiah, his servants and the men of the guard that followed him didn’t remove their clothes for months!
+In Nehemiah 4:23, Nehemiah, his servants, and the men of the guard that followed him didn’t remove their clothes for months!
 They laboured, and Nehemiah led the way.